JingyuZhang-01/Robot-Manipulation-Based-on-LLM-VLM/README.md

 pip install -r requirements.txt
 ```
 - Obtain an [OpenAI API](https://www.aliyun.com/product/tongyi) key, and put it inside the first cell of ```runmain.py```.

--Because  GraspNet relies on older libraries that are incompatible with the  PyTorch version required by SAM 2, it needs to be installed in another Conda environment
+Because  GraspNet relies on older libraries that are incompatible with the  PyTorch version required by SAM 2, it needs to be installed in another Conda environment
 - Create a second Conda environment:
 ```bash
 conda create -n graspnet python=3.9